Jetison333/rotg/rulings.md

   - GA will not become a player
   - A player is anyone who has made a submission before
   - if the GA doesn't notice your submission is invalid before stage 2 then it gets to slide
+  - Roles, titles & submissions are not players nor can be used as references to one where naming a player is asked for unless the link is one-to-one and publicly known.

 # meow meower
   - meows reset each round